 Phone Koolfoam and talk to our experienced staff.

-Get a FREE CAD Design service available.
+FREE CAD Design service available.

 Compression at 10% deformation, min.